WhereWild/backend/README.md

 Hook for grid-alignment, statistics, and QA visualizations (to be implemented).

 ## Future Work
-- Derive slope, aspect, and roughness from the aligned DEM.
+- Generate slope, aspect, and terrain roughness from the aligned DEM.
-- Warp additional Tier 1 layers (precipitation, temperature, NDVI, land cover, distance-to-water, human footprint) to the canonical grid.
+- Add more environmental layers (precipitation, temperature, NDVI, land cover, distance-to-water, human footprint) using the same download + warp workflow.
+- Stand up validation scripts that check alignment, nodata coverage, and generate quick-look plots for QA.
-- Store curated outputs in object storage and maintain a comprehensive dataset manifest.
+- Store the processed rasters in shared object storage so the app/backend can stream them without redownloading.
-- Build automated validation checks (affine alignment, histograms, hillshades) for every dataset.

 ## Licensing & Attribution
-- USGS 3DEP tiles are public domain; retain attribution when publishing derivatives.
+- USGS 3DEP elevation tiles are public domain; we still keep attribution info in the manifest.
-- iNaturalist and other community datasets may carry Creative Commons licenses (often non-commercial).
-Track license terms in `manifest.csv`, surface attributions in the UI, and ensure compliance before open-sourcing or distributing data.
+- Community datasets (e.g., iNaturalist) often use Creative Commons licenses—some allow non-commercial use only.
+Log license terms in `manifest.csv`, display attributions to users, and confirm permissions before sharing anything publicly.
+- The project will remain non-commercial unless all sources permit it.

 ## Additional Resources
-- Automation/AI agent instructions are maintained in `docs/agent_context.md`.
+- Automation/AI agent instructions live in `docs/agent_context.md` (optional reading).